cicsdev/cics-java-jcics-samples/projects/com.ibm.cicsdev.serialize/README.md

 ### Project com.ibm.cicsdev.serialize

 * SerializeExample1 - A simple class to demonstrate using the CICS ENQ and DEQ mechanism from a JCICS environment.

+* EDUPGM.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in the EDUPGM COBOL sample.
+The generated class JZOSCommareaWrapperclass is used in the Link example 2 to map the fields in the COMMAREA used by the COBOL program EDUPGM.